Top Causes of car breakdowns

 3. Running out of gas

 Perhaps one of the most common reasons for car breakdowns is running out of gas.
-If this happens, there are two things that usually happen:
+If this happens, two things usually happen:

 - your engine starts to sputter